healthykitchen101/healthykitchen101.com/ice-makers/reviews/vivohome/vivohome-automatic-ice-maker.md

 These results were practically the same as the Frigidaire EFIC189.
 Both machines are among our top performers, but not so with the insulation design of the lid.

-### Panel Design
+### 8.9 - Panel Design: Refreshingly Spacious

-Buttons:
+Buttons: On/Off, Select

-Power Indicator:
+Power Indicator: Yes

-Ice Full Indicator:
+Ice Full Indicator: Yes

-Add Water Indicator:
+Add Water Indicator: Yes

-IceS Indicator:
+IceS Indicator: Yes

-IceL Indicator:
+IceL Indicator: Yes

+If you’re looking for a user-friendly control panel with high visibility, the Vivo Home is not a bad design.
+Not many machines have the control panels on the front of the lid and this design, for some reason, is exactly the same as the Costway.
+We liked the spaciousness of the control panel and the silver-edged finish.

-### Ice Tray
+### 8.1 - Ice Basket: Comfortably Wide

-Length:
+Length: 7.9" (20.1 cm)

-Height:
+Height: 3.9" (9.9 cm)

-Depth:
+Depth: 4.9" (12.4 cm)

-Material:
+Material: Hard white plastic

+The Vivo Home has a relatively large ice basket.
+The basket is just slightly larger than that of the Frigidaire and likewise has no raised edge.
+The material is a medium strength plastic, so better than the average generic production.

 ### Water Reservoir